-Two types of strawberry trees are grown in the United States, the Chinese and the European strawberry tree.
-The Chinese strawberry tree grows larger, up to 15 feet tall and 15 ft wide, densely covered with leaves with an increasing productive capacity of berries each year as the tree matures.
-The trees are self pollinating and the twigs contain thorns.
-The European strawberry tree produces a similar looking fruit and is thornless.
-The European strawberry tree is confined to grow in the more Southern states and lacks the cold hardiness of the Chinese strawberry tree.
+Two types of strawberry trees are grown in the United States: the Chinese and the European strawberry tree.
+The Chinese strawberry tree grows larger in the garden, up to 15 feet tall and 15 ft wide, densely covered with leaves with an increasing productive capacity of ripening berries each year as the tree matures.
+The trees are self pollinating, and the twigs contain thorns that disappear as the tree ages as the hard bark replaces them.